harness/developer-hub/release-notes/continuous-delivery.md

 - The **Job/Folder Name** selection field in the Jenkins connector dispalys an additional drop-down list along with the first drop-down list if the jobs have child jobs associated with them.
 (CDS-54882)

   This issues is fixed.
 Now, when you select a job that has child jobs, the child job options with input fields appear below the parent job.
-- Trying to save a project level Git template by using a project level Git connector to an account or organization level returns a wrong error message: `OrgIdentifier cannot be empty for ORG scope`.
+- Trying to save a project-level Git template using a project-level Git connector at an account or organization-level returns the wrong error message: `OrgIdentifier cannot be empty for ORG scope`.
 (CDS-54668)

   The error message is now updated to convey the error properly.
 - Harness verifies if an image exists in Artifactory when fetching tags or versions of the image.
 (CDS-54644)